|Best Overall||Bose Companion 2 Series III multimedia speakers||SEE IT||

 The mini-tower-shaped Companion 2 speakers measure 7.5 inches high by 3.1 inches wide by 5.9 inches deep and fit easily beside a monitor or stand about as tall as a laptop screen.
 And if one family member needs the communal computer and someone wants to watch YouTube or play games, etc., these speakers transport easily to any device with a compatible outlet.
 They’re also perfect for a college student’s desktop, now that many college projects can require multimedia including audio and video editing.
 Plus a headphone jack on the front panel lets you tune out/not disturb your roommate.
 If you’re looking for something entry-level, these small speakers are a bargain.
 But if you prefer something more spherical and striking while still compact, there’s always the Creative Pebble 2.0 USB-powered desktop speakers for the maximized minimalist.

-Best gaming speakers for livestreaming a dynamic mission: Logitech G560 gaming speaker system
+Best gaming speakers: Logitech G560 gaming speaker system

 - Two speakers and a subwoofer